-When I told people we were headed to Burma the most common reaction was “oh, it’ll be interesting to hear how things are there now and what changes are taking place”.
-It’s true, the timing of our visit coincided with a time in which Burma (or Myanmar) seems to be a buzz-word both politically and for tourism.
+When I told people we were headed to Burma the most common reaction was “Oh, it’ll be interesting to hear how things are there now and what changes are taking place”.
+It’s true, the timing of our visit coincided with a time in which Burma (or Myanmar since 1989) seems to be a buzz-word both politically and for tourism.

-Aung San Suu Kyi’s release from years of house arrest a year ago seemed to start a journey of change that has accelerated in the past few months with visits first from Andrew Mitchell, a British cabinet minister, and then more high-profile by Hillary Clinton and most recently, whilst we were in the country, William Hague.
+Aung San Suu Kyi’s release from years of house arrest a year ago seemed to start a journey of change that has accelerated in the past few months with visits first from Andrew Mitchell, a British cabinet minister, and then more high-profile by Hillary Clinton and most recently, whilst we were in the country, William Hague (British Foreign Secretary).

-Remembering my first visit to the country 6 years ago, when asking a local person about their political leanings could land them in jail, initially I was a bit hesitant about asking too many questions.
-It soon became clear that the Burmese now feel able to speak more openly about the situation, however it seemed that after the initial “yes, now we are free to say what we want to”, many did not know what they wanted to say or maybe, how to say it.
+Remembering my first visit to the country six years ago, when questioning a local person about their political leanings could land them in jail, initially I was a bit hesitant about asking too many questions.
+It soon became clear that the Burmese now feel able to speak more openly about the situation, however it seemed that after the initial “Yes, now we are free to say what we want”, many did not know what they wanted to say or maybe, how to say it.

 English class in Yangon

-The class was made up of young adults, including many monks, who were themselves paying for private English lessons in order to improve either their job prospects or just open themselves up to the wider world; there were a high proportion of monks in the class.
+The class was made up of young adults, including many monks, who were paying for private English lessons in order to open themselves up to the wider world.
 Their teacher was certainly “a character” – full of energy and encouragement, frequently jumping up in front of the class to tell them they were the Asian tigers of the future (and doing the claw!).
-He told me “things are better for us now.
+He told me “Things are better for us now.
 Now we are a democracy”.
-This confused me slightly as I my understanding was that although free speech now existed to a certain extent, a true democracy was still some way off.
+This confused me slightly as my understanding was that although free speech now existed to a certain extent, a true democracy was still some way off.

-Now all over the country you see images of Aung San Suu Kyi and her father – posters, mugs and calenders – being sold in shops and on market stalls, photographs in restaurants and at temples.
-Two years ago having a picture of “The Lady” in your possession could land you a lengthy prison sentence and only the very brave dared to keep a secret photo under a mattress or hidden behind another more neutral one on the wall of their home.
+These days (2012), all over the country you see images of Aung San Suu Kyi and her father – posters, mugs and calendars – being sold in shops and on market stalls, photographs in restaurants and at temples.
+Two years ago, having a picture of “The Lady” in your possession could land you a lengthy prison sentence and only the very brave dared to keep a secret photo under a mattress or hidden behind another more neutral one on the wall of their home.

 Aung San Suu Kyi and her late father, General Aung San